The Dukes of Hazzard: The Beginning

-The Dukes of Hazzard: The Beginning is a 2007 American made-for-television buddy comedy film and a prequel to the 2005 film The Dukes of Hazzard.
+The Dukes of Hazzard: The Beginning is a 2007 American made-for-television buddy comedy film and a standalone prequel to the 2005 film The Dukes of Hazzard.
+The film is the fourth and final installment of The Dukes of Hazzard film series.
 An edited version of the film originally aired on ABC Family channel on March 4, 2007, and the 'R'-rated and unrated versions were released on DVD March 13.